Haworthia Not Growing

 Symptoms

-- rosette diameter looking the same as it did last year
+- rosette diameter looking the same as it did last year, with no measurable increase in size

-- no offset pups forming at the base despite the plant seeming mature
+- no offset pups forming at the base despite the plant seeming otherwise mature and healthy

-- leaves that aren't visibly thickening or lengthening
+- leaves that aren't visibly thickening, lengthening, or increasing in number

 Causes